-Budgeted cost: £ 92,000 ( supported from other budgets)
+Budgeted cost: £95 000

 Activity Evidence that supports this approach Challenge number(s) addresse d To continue to 'diminish the difference', by maintaining specialist 'Engagement' programmes, targeting hard-to-reach students requiring additional support in social aspects of learning in all year groups.
 "Disadvantaged pupils are four times more likely to be excluded from school."
 P Humphries (HMI) Giving these pupils the opportunity to attend an alternate provision (with a bespoke curriculum) keeps them in an educational setting and prevents this from happening.
 1 and 4